szeyick/University/COS80007 - Advanced Java/Lectures Notes/Week 4 - Graphics 2D Part 2/Graphics2DPart2.md

 - **Glyphs** -

-Are shapes that represent characters and usually have a one-to-one correspondence with text.
+A glyph is a shape that is used to represent a single character.
+The mapping between characters and glyphs is usually a one-to-one relationship.

 - **Font** -

-Are a collection of glyphs, usually a subset of the Unicode character set of a defined language.
+A font is a collection of glyphs, usually is a subset of a Unicode character set for a defined language.

 - **Font Metrics**